ORNL-QCI/exatn/README.md

 # ExaTN library: Exascale Tensor Networks

+NOTE: The ExaTN library is still work in progress.
+While many functionalities are already working, some are still under development.
+The full release will be coming in the next months, supported by documentation and examples.

 ExaTN is a software library for expressing and processing hierarchical tensor networks on homo- and heterogeneous HPC platforms of vastly different scale, from laptops to leadership